Gromov-Witten Theory of $A_n$ type quiver varieties and Seiberg Duality: Main theorems and proofs

-We only have to prove second statement in theorem \ref{thm:main2}.
-We prefer to work on a shorter quiver to make the proof easier, and it has no obstacle to generalize it to arbitrary tautological bundle over flag variety.
-Consider the quiver diagram as follows,
+We only prove the relations between $I^{tF, S^2}$ and $I^{\mc Z^4,S^2}$ in Theorem \ref{thm:main2} in detail.
+We prefer to work on a shorter quiver to make the proof easier, and it has no obstacle to generalizing it.